nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### List all batchmates: `list`

-Shows a list of all batchmates in the Students panel.
+Shows a list of all batchmates in the _Students panel_.

 Format: `list`